Canadian arrested for incident at Miami airport

 MIAMI A Canadian man was arrested at Miami International Airport on Friday for rushing to the front of an American Airlines flight from Jamaica after it had landed, authorities said.

-The FBI said 24-year-old Ryan Snider caused no injuries or damage to the plane and his behavior did not appear to be terrorism related.
+The FBI said 24-year-old Ryan Snider caused no injuries or damage to the plane and his behaviour did not appear to be terrorism related.

 But a statement from the agency said he was taken into federal custody and "expected to face federal charges which may include interference with a flight crew."